-Benjamin F. Jones is the Gordon and Llura Gund Family Professor of Entrepreneurship, a Professor of Strategy, and the faculty director of the Kellogg Innovation and Entrepreneurship Initiative.
-An economist by training, his research focuses largely on innovation and creativity, with recent work investigating the role of teamwork in innovation and the relationship between age and invention.
-Professor Jones also studies global economic development, including the roles of education, climate, and national leadership in explaining the wealth and poverty of nations.
+Benjamin F. Jones is the Gordon and Llura Gund Family Professor of Entrepreneurship and a Professor of Strategy.
+An economist by training, Professor Jones studies the sources of economic growth in advanced economies, with an emphasis on innovation, entrepreneurship, and scientific progress.
+He also studies global economic development, including the roles of education, climate, and national leadership in explaining the wealth and poverty of nations.
 His research has appeared in journals such as Science, the Quarterly Journal of Economics and the American Economic Review, and has been profiled in media outlets such as the Wall Street Journal, the Economist, and The New Yorker.

-Economic growth; development economics; technology, innovation, and entrepreneurship.
+Economic growth; development economics; technology, science, innovation, and entrepreneurship.

 Business strategy in emerging markets (MBA).

 Innovation and entrepreneurship (PhD).